โ† All Posts

 One-time checkups.
 Some advisors offer single-session reviews where they assess your situation and make recommendations.
 Think of it as a financial physical โ€” you don't need it every week, but once a year isn't a bad idea.

 Here's what I believe: the foundational financial knowledge you need in your 20s is learnable.
 You don't need a degree in finance.
 You need to understand how tax brackets work, which accounts to use, how to budget, how to invest in index funds, and how to not panic when the market drops.
+You can even check whether you're on track for retirement in about 30 seconds โ€” no advisor appointment required.

 That knowledge is freely available โ€” and once you have it, you can manage your own money for the rest of your life.
 An advisor might optimize your returns by 0.5%.
 Learning the fundamentals yourself costs nothing and lasts forever.